-If the credit total for the above requirements is less than 30 credits, select a course of your choice from the AAOT General Education courses at the time of completion.
+If the credit total for the above requirements is less At Least 30 than 30 credits, select a course of your choice from the AAOT General Education list.

 All courses must be completed with a grade of "C" or "P" or better.
-Students "C" or "P" or better.
-Students Completion must have a cumulative GPA must have a cumulative GPA Standards of at least 2.0 in the Foundational Curriculum
+Students Completion must have a cumulative GPA must have a cumulative GPA Standards of at least 2.0 in the Foundational Curriculum courses at the time of